-Question - What is the Windows equivalent for the linux command to run the Flow upgrade script?
+Question - What is the Windows equivalent for the linux command to run the CloudBees CD (CloudBees Flow) upgrade script?

 The Windows equivalent command to the linux command would be:

 Where is the path to your CloudBees CD (CloudBees Flow) installation, which by default is this: